STEELISI/SENMO/README.md

 NON|Non-sensitive|"hair styling for photo shoot"

 This repository includes the basic version of the tools SENMO and SENMO-npre.
-The code here demonstrates the results presented in Table 13 of the paper for SENMO and SENMO-npre.
+The code here demonstrates the results presented in Table 13 in the paper for SENMO and SENMO-npre.

 SENMO-npre: classifies Venmo notes as one or more of the sensitive categories from Table 1 using BERT without applying sensitive keywords pre-filters on the classification input (i.e, without using the list of known sensitive keywords).